Quick and Clever Ideas for Organizing Crafts Supplies

 Recycle a spice rack into a storage tower for buttons, beads, glitter, and more.
 The clear jars make it easy to stay organized, and the swivel base makes everything accessible.
 This one is perfect for craft rooms on a budget!

 19 of 27

 Plastic sleeves designed for slide, photo, or trading card storage are ideal for stashing die cuts separated from their packaging.
 Store the sleeves in binder boxes (or regular cardboard boxes) that can be stacked or stored upright on a shelf.

 Keep gift wrap and crafts supplies organized with a wire shower caddy.
 Hang one for wrapping supplies and a second one for crafting supplies.
 Use ribbons to suspend cans filled with pencils, paintbrushes, and more from the hooks.

 A plastic desktop filing system allows you to sort stickers, patterned paper, and other crafts supplies in tiered compartments, making everything easy to see.
 Add printed dividers to customize the categories.

 Shoe and sweater organizers are perfect for storing fabric.
 The small cubbies let you stash rolled batting, fusible web, stabilizer, freezer paper, and more.

 Stash smaller stickers and die cuts in a recipe box with tabbed dividers.
 This system also works well for die cuts organized by theme.
 The box is small enough that it can be packed with essentials and taken to a crop.

 Organize crafts supplies in multipiece serving sets, such as these vintage aluminum tumblers.
-Easy to spin and get to what you need, it's also portable.
+It's easy to spin and get to what you need, plus it's portable.